-Unprocessed, all-organic virgin coconut oil is famed for its anti-microbial and anti-fungal properties plus it contains high levels of antioxidants which all combine to protect skin from infection, correct skin imperfections, hydrate dry and scaly skin, and even out skin tone.
+According to the study, Unprocessed, all-organic virgin coconut oil is famed for its anti-microbial and anti-fungal properties plus it contains high levels of antioxidants which all combine to protect skin from infection, correct skin imperfections, hydrate dry and scaly skin, and even out skin tone.

 How Does It Work for Anti-aging?

 Coconut oil has anti-inflammatory properties that help shield skin from damaging factors including sun damage, skin diseases and infections, acne, and environmental factors like cigarette smoke and pollution which contribute to premature aging.